orchestracities/documentation/docs/tutorial.md

 - In case of static data (i.e. data that relates to entities not evolving over time), it is recommended to inject them only in the the Context Broker.
-  (May be of use storing them in Quantum Leap if you want to query them in Grafana, but other than that, it would not make sense).
+  (May be of use storing them in QuantumLeap if you want to query them in Grafana, but other than that, it would not make sense).

-- In case of historical data (i.e. data that pertains evolution of an entity in the past), it is recommended to inject them directly in Quantum Leap.
+- In case of historical data (i.e. data that pertains evolution of an entity in the past), it is recommended to inject them directly in QuantumLeap.
   Eventually, only the last point in time should be stored in Context Broker.
   Passing by Context Broker to store multiple time series, may be quite an overhead.

-As mentioned above, t is highly recommended to leverage FIWARE [Data Models](https://fiware-datamodels.readthedocs.io/en/latest/).
+As mentioned above, it is highly recommended to leverage FIWARE [Data Models](https://fiware-datamodels.readthedocs.io/en/latest/).

 ### Which tools to use to import data?